-The University allows attorneys or non-attorney advocates (advocates) to attend an academic or non-academic conduct proceeding when the charge is also the subject of a pending criminal charge.
-In such cases, the advocate may not participate in the hearing but may confer with their client during the proceeding, so long as the advocate does not address the hearing body or other parties or witnesses and does not delay or disrupt the proceeding.
+The University allows attorneys or non-attorney advocates (advocates) to attend an academic or non-academic conduct proceeding when the charge is also the subject of a pending criminal charge or governed by the Prohibited Sexual Conduct Policy.
+In most cases, the advocate may not participate in the hearing but may confer with their client during the proceeding, so long as the advocate does not address the hearing body or other parties or witnesses and does not delay or disrupt the proceeding.
+Advocates may fully participate in proceedings involving the Prohibited Sexual Conduct Policy in accordance with Section IV.C.6.e of the Code.